mweidner037/list-positions/internals.md

 The tree's nodes are totally ordered using a depth-first search: visit the root, then traverse each of its child nodes recursively.
 A node's children are traversed in the order:

-- For bunch layers, visit the children in order by bunchID.
-Specifically, use the lexicographic order on the strings `bunchID + ","`.
-(We'll explain the extra comma [later](#lexpositions).)
+- For bunch layers, visit the children in order by bunchID (lexicographically).
 - For offset layers, visit the children in order by offset.

 Each Order instance stores a tree of the above form.
 The tree's bunch nodes correspond to the bunches described in the readme.
 A bunch's BunchMeta `{ bunchID, parentID, offset }` says: I am a grandchild of the bunch node `parentID`, a child of its child `offset`.